helpfulBadger/envoy_getting_started/front_proxy_kibana/README.md

 Run `docker-compose up -d` to start services.

 Environment variables `SERVICE_NAME` and `SERVICE_PORT` refers to the service Envoy is proxying.
 These env variables will replace the variables in `envoy.yaml`.
 See `./compose/envoy/entrypoint.sh` for more details.

+The environment variable `DEBUG_LEVEL` refers to the envoy debug level to use.